Updated: January 31, 2023

 Everything You Need to Know About Preparing Your Car for Winter

-Whether you recently moved for the first time to an area that experiences severe winter weather, or you are planning a road trip to a cold weather region, you will want to take all of the precautions you can to prevent a breakdown or an accident.
+Whether you recently moved for the first time to an area that experiences severe winter weather, or you are planning a road trip to a cold weather region, you will want to take all of the precautions you can to prevent a breakdown or an accident by winterizing your car.

-Need somewhere to keep your car during the winter?
-Consider renting a cheap car storage unit with SpareFoot’s car storage page.
+Need winter car storage?
+Consider renting a car storage unit with SpareFoot’s car storage page.

-Wet or icy roads are dangerous!
+Wet or icy roads are dangerous and can make winter driving especially hazardous!
 Make sure you have adequate tread on your tires and check that the air pressure inside your tire is at the correct level.
 Tire treads should be at a minimum of 5/32″ when driving on snow to prevent slipping.
-If you live in an area that sees a high amount of snowfall, consider snow tires, which are made of resistant rubber and have deeper tire treads.
+If you live in an area that sees a high amount of snowfall, consider winter tires, which are made of resistant rubber and have deeper tire treads.

 Cold temperatures cause oil to thicken, which can prevent it from lubricating your engine, causing damage.
 Fill your engine with an oil of lower viscosity.
 The number before the W represents viscosity, so 5W-30 has a lower viscosity than 10W-40.
 Check your owner’s manual for the right type.
 So if you haven’t gotten an oil change recently, be sure to take care of that before the dead of winter.